-Let’s cover the two of the most common Forex scams and what you should avoid.
+Let’s cover the two of the most common Forex scams and what you should avoid at all costs.

 At the end of the article I will cover what you should be doing to ensure you do not fall for any of these Forex scams.

 The most obvious marketing for Forex scams is the ‘flash and luxury life style Success’ Pretending they earned it from financial markets.

-These types of Forex scams like to portray a glamorous lifestyle that appears to be the result of their trading success.
+These types of Forex scams like to portray a glamorous lifestyle on social media that appears to be the result of their trading success and high returns.

 This may include props such as luxury destination, penthouse, yacht, laptop by the swimming pool / Jacuzzi, bundles of (fake) dollars champagne, watches etc…

-But when it comes to learning to trade the luxury and glamorous lifestyle is often a distraction from the real so-called education.
+When it comes to learning to trade Forex the luxury and glamorous lifestyle is often a distraction from proving it works and backing it up.

 Thus, blinding the unsuspecting newer trader into thinking this is what you can achieve if you sign up.

 This will trick many (it did me years ago) into thinking the glamorous lifestyle is easy to obtain.